kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 linen, cotton, and/or hemp.
 What bothers me about stainless electrodes is that metals produce galvanic voltage from their very contact with dissimilar materials.
 The significant chromium content of stainless is another concern I have.

-In the sketch source code, you'll find some self-explanatorily-named variables and constants near the top that you'll need to set for your preferences and configuration.
+In the sketch source code, you'll find some self-explanatorily-named constants near the top that you'll need to set for your preferences and configuration.
 Find and adjust these:

 -  NUM_ANALOG_INPUTS_TO_PLOT
 -  NUM_ADS1X15_INPUTS_TO_PLOT